AMC Logo

 American Motors Corporation Logo 1954

-AMC, active from 1954 to 1967, chose an image of a wheel for its first emblem, which became a significant element in brand identification.
+AMC, active from 1954 to 1967, chose a wheel as its first emblem, which became a significant element of brand identification.
 The rim of this wheel was formed from the company’s name, enhancing its recognizability.
-In the center of the emblem, letters in red extended beyond the border, creating a sense of movement and dynamism.
+In the center of the emblem, the red letters extended beyond the border, creating a sense of movement and dynamism.
 This visual trick gave the logo a feeling of speed and energy.

 Additionally, a slight asymmetry and the arrangement of letters at different levels created an image of lightning, enhancing the association with the speed and power of AMC vehicles.
 This logo design choice emphasized the key characteristics of the brand’s products and its focus on automotive innovation.

-The history of AMC is marked by the merger of two major automakers, which is significantly reflected in the logo, which indicates the union of the two organizations.
+The merger of two major automakers is a milestone in AMC’s history, and this is reflected in the logo, which symbolizes the union of the two organizations.
 This event was a crucial phase in the brand’s development and helped shape its unique identity in the market.

 1966 – 1969